SuperCater/Simple-Calculator/README.md

+# IMPORTANT
+The code here is legacy.
+It was the version of the calculator before 2.0 which completley rewrote the calculator module to respect order of operations which caused the loss of many types of calculations.
+It is still supported on this branch for people whow ant to use it.
+Do not expect any future updates to it.

 # Simple-Calculator
 A simple calculator that can use multiple types of operations and accepts infinite values (or well till the program runs out of memory)